Categories

 How to choose the right MIG welder

 When it comes to choosing the right MIG welder, there is an overwhelming amount of choice, particularly for anyone relatively new to the welding field.
-From knowing what products fit your budget to finding out what wire reel size you will need, there are several key factors to take into account when looking for a MIG welder but we’re here to break it all down.
+From knowing what products fit your budget to finding out what wire reel size you will need, there are several key factors to take into account when looking for MIG Welders but we’re here to break it all down.

 What is MIG welding?

 Firstly, for any complete welding novices we should explain what MIG welding is.
 Also known as Gas Metal Arc Welding (GMAW), MIG (Metal Inert Gas) welding is a process where an electrical arc forms between a wire electrode and the piece of metal being worked on which heats the metal and causes them to melt and join together.
+In case you want more tips about mig welding we wrote an article to help you.

 What works for my budget?